draeloslab/pandastim/readme.md

-### Most up to date live stimulus updating and "statically typed" stimulus classes derived from dev branch.
-Behavior still lives on main
+### Most up to date live stimulus updating and "statically typed" stimulus classes derived on main.
 --also note: dev branch upgrades requirement to python 3.10